MAID for those with a mental disorder: A deep dive into the issues of the Parliamentary Review

 Dr. Derryck Smith

 Dr. Derryck Smith is a Vancouver based psychiatrist and past DWDC board member.
-We asked him to share his expert opinion on this matter through a series of questions.
+We asked him to share his expert opinion on this matter.

 Why do you support the inclusion of mental health conditions in the eligibility criteria for MAID?